This post is also available in: Nederlands

 5. Car inspection tips

-Before you decide to buy a car, you should inspect the car.
+Before you decide to buy a car in Australia, you should inspect the car.
 If you are not comfortable checking the car yourself, here are some options:

 - Check if there is a mechanic around that wants to come with you to inspect the car.
 In the larger cities, there are several mechanics that help backpackers to find and buy a proper car.
 It might cost you some dollars, but at least you know for sure you buy a proper car!